It was a world of luxuriant decline.

-There was a time when a man could walk across the world, explore it, face danger and delight, persist, prevail and sail home to tell the tale.
+There was a time when a man could walk across the world, explore it, face danger and delight, persist, prevail and sail home to tell the world of Xanadu.

 You have a big neo-cortex.
 Be proud of it.
 You grew it for a reason.

 Why default to your amygdala?
 Though all around you people are overusing theirs, why live like a dinosaur in the sunset?

-If we are deceived by our media our schools and our leaders then where do we turn for guidance, how do we learn to use our own senses, reason, love and insight?
+If we are deceived by our media, our schools, and our leaders then where do we turn for guidance, how do we learn to use our own senses, reason, love and insight?

 What is it we can do with our big cortexes and the rest of our miraculous lives?
 We can imagine.
 We can plan.
 We can see clearly.
 We can restrain our harmful impulses and unite with good people in a common interest, for a common good.

 We challenge each other and collaborate, focus intently and exceed our boundaries; cultivate our will, strengthen our minds and make our bodies more intelligent.
 We build the things we need to bring strength into our lives and into the world.